micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 * To work around the second issues, Python defines a 'stable' API that allows linking against a generic `python3.dll` file, which then loads the runtime that is available on the system.
 This approach, however, has many problems on its own:
   1) With this approach, the plugin always loads the Python version that is present on the system path.
 There is no way to configure it to use a different Python version.
 So, a global Python installation must be available and there is no option to choose a different Python version (e.g. when using a virtual environment).
   2) The 'stable' API is not very stable.
-In particular, the way the Python runtime is initialized is now deprecated, with no alternative provided.
+In particular, the way the Python runtime is initialized is now deprecated, with no stable alternative provided.
+Therefore, like most projects, PyDevice uses the deprecated functions, which still work.
+The drawback of these functions is that the Python runtime does not report an error when initialization fails.
+Instead, it terminates (crashes) the program.
-  3) The 'stable' API does not support the buffer protocol, meaning that it is not possible to pass arrays to Python code except when explicitly relying on the `numpy` C API, which is very sensitive to a correct configuration of the Python paths and Python version, and version of the C-API (see [here](https://numpy.org/devdocs/user/troubleshooting-importerror.html)).
+  3) The 'stable' API does not support the buffer protocol for all Python versions, meaning that it is not possible to pass arrays to Python code except when explicitly relying on the `numpy` C API, which is very sensitive to a correct configuration of the Python paths and Python version, and version of the C-API (see [here](https://numpy.org/devdocs/user/troubleshooting-importerror.html)).

-To work around these issues, PyDevice imports the python runtime dynamically.
-This way, the Python runtime is loaded only when the plugin is loaded, and the exact version of Python is not known at compile time.
+To work around these issues, PyDevice imports the python runtime dynamically (known as delay loading).
+This way, the Python runtime is loaded only when the plugin is loaded, and the exact version of Python does not need to be known at compile time.

 1) First, the `PythonEnvironment` is used to locate the correct virtual environment or global installation.
 2) The `pyvenv.cfg` configuration file is then used to locate the Python runtime, allowing the correct version of Python to be used.
-3) The `pythonXX.dll` file is then loaded dynamically using `LoadLibrary` and `GetProcAddress`.
-This way, the Python runtime is loaded only when the plugin is loaded, and the exact version of Python need not be known at compile time.
+3) The `pythonXX.dll` runtime is loaded dynamically using `LoadLibrary`.

 To facilitate delay-loading the dll, the `DELAYLOAD` support of Visual Studio is used.
 This way, there is almost no overhead in the c++ code.
-Instead of using `Python.h`, a list of function signatures for the stable API is included in `stable.h`, and functions for the buffer protocol and advanced initialization are included in `buffer.h` and `config.h`.
+Instead of using `Python.h`, a list of function signatures for the stable API is included in `stable.h`, and functions for the buffer protocol are included in `buffer.h`.
 Have a look at `stable.cpp` to see how the Python runtime is loaded.
 For this automatic delay loading to work, the linker needs access to the file `python39.lib`.
 Note that this file is not actually used for linking anything, only to provide the linker with the information about which functions are present in the delay-loaded Python dll.

-Unfortunately, this approach is not without risk.
-Especially the data structure used for loading and configuring Python (`PyConfig`)  is not part of the stable API.
-To make things worse, the layout of the data structure is system-dependent, and gets influenced by compile flags and the version of Python.
-There is not even a way to reliably determine the size of the structure in advance, which may cause the Python runtime dll to trash the stack.
-This means that the plugin may break with a future version of Python.
-Hopefully, the Python developers will provide a stable way to load the Python runtime in the future.
+Therefore, the result will not depend on the version of Python that was used to build the plugin.

 ### Debugging